Skip to main content

 Which train companies operate trains from Amsterdam to Cologne?

-You can complete your journey from Amsterdam to Cologne on a Deutsche Bahn (DB) train.
+You can complete your journey from Amsterdam to Cologne on a TER, Eurostar, Deutsche Bahn (DB) train.

 Visiting the city of Cologne